 - CON: Public system is inadequate

-In general, the public healthcare system in South Africa will not be up to the standards that most expats are used to.
+In general, the public healthcare system in South Africa will not meet the standards that most expats are used to.
 Doctors and medical staff are highly trained and world-class, but the facilities themselves and waiting times often cause expats to choose private healthcare instead.

 + PRO: Excellent private healthcare

-Luckily, good quality private healthcare is readily available to make up for the lack of good public healthcare facilities.
-Visits to a private General Practitioner are reasonably priced, and there are various health insurance schemes for expats to choose from.
+Luckily, good-quality private healthcare is readily available to compensate for the lack of good public healthcare facilities.
+Visits to a private general practitioner are reasonably priced, and there are various health insurance schemes for expats to pick from.

 Expat Health Insurance